khaitun1998/speedtest-all-server/README.md

-# Speedtest on all server
+# Speedtest.net on all server

-An python script to run speedtest on all available servers, AUTOMATICALLY!!!
+An python script to run Speedtest.net on all available servers, AUTOMATICALLY!!!

 ## Requirements

 - Python 3.6 or higher
 - [speedtest-cli](https://github.com/sivel/speedtest-cli)
 - csv

-Link to get list of server from Ookla: [Server List](http://c.speedtest.net/speedtest-servers-static.php).

-Parse into JSON Format: [Link](https://codebeautify.org/xmltojson).
-After parse XML to JSON, rename it as <b>server.json</b>.

 ## Run
 ```sh